believe-that-23/NodeJS_MongoDB-Questions/lecture_15/Q1/problem/ProblemStatement.md

 You are tasked with implementing MongoDB schema validation using Mongoose, a widely used Node.js library for MongoDB.
 Imagine you are building a library management system, and you need to define the schema for books in your database.
 Your task is to create a Mongoose schema for books and establish a successful connection to MongoDB.

 ## Objectives:
-1. Establish a MongoDB connection using Mongoose to a local database at "mongodb://localhost:27017".
+1. Establish a MongoDB connection in the "mongooseConfig.js" using Mongoose to a local database at "mongodb://localhost:27017".

 2. Create a Mongoose schema named bookSchema for books based on a configuration object.
 The configuration object should include information about the fields and their constraints.
 Your schema should include the following fields: